 Over the years, I’ve tried several recipes for homemade sandwich buns.
 They were all okay, but I never became loyal to a single recipe.
 Too dry, too chewy, too time consuming, too sweet, too tough.
 I think that just might have changed… and here’s why:

 Oh my yum.
 These are the best sandwich buns I have ever made!!
-They are soft and fluffy, but substantial enough to hold drippy, savory, spicy pulled pork [recipe coming soon!] or even a store-bought chicken patty, just like you enjoyed at lunch in 5th grade [gasp!
+They are soft and fluffy, but substantial enough to hold drippy, savory, spicy pulled pork [watch for this recipe coming soon!] or even a store-bought chicken patty, just like you enjoyed at lunch in 5th grade [gasp!
 My guilty pleasure, purchased by my sweet husband as I freak out about finishing my thesis.].
 For this batch, I used about 1/3 whole wheat flour, but plan to try to increase that gradually as I make them in the future for even more of a nutty, hearty sandwich bun.

 And you know what’s awesome about these sandwich buns?
 They come together so quickly that they are totally do-able on a weeknight so you don’t have to suffer through tasteless, dry, papery store-bought buns, thanks to an abundance of yeast [fyi this is NOT a packet of yeast, but 2 tablespoons].
 No sireebob.
 You can even make these while writing a master’s thesis, they’re that easy.
 I’m definitely gonna be making them again soon and think you should too… even if you’re scared of yeast.
 Just pay attention to the measurements and the temperature of the water.
 And use fresh yeast… that is VIP!